SteveSayantan/DevOps-Bootcamp/docker-basics/docker-commands.md

 1. `docker pull image_name:tag` : pulls the image with the specified tag from docker hub, e.g. `docker pull ubuntu:16.04`.
 The default value of tag is *latest* .

-1. `docker run -it image_name:tag` : runs the new container in an interactive environment created from the image.
+1. `docker run -it image_name:tag` : runs the new container created from the image with an interactive terminal attached to it, thereby stopping the container from exiting immediately after creation.
 We can optionally specify the tag as `docker run -it ubuntu:16.04` .
 The default value of tag is *latest* .

-1. `docker container exec -it container_id bash` : executes the command *bash* to a running container having id *container_id*.
+1. `docker container exec -it container_id bash` : executes the command *bash* in a running container having id *container_id*. `-it` flag attaches an interactive terminal to it.
 This command fails if the container isn't running.

 1. `docker stop container1_id container2_id ...` : To stop one or more running containers.
 We can also use the assigned name instead of container id.